 Bheki Shongwe: Kaizer Chiefs Reportedly Set to Announce a New CEO in Major Management Changes

-The seasoned executive has been closely aligned with Kaizer Chiefs’ leadership for years, having previously held the role of Managing Director before maintaining a presence at the board level.
+The seasoned executive has been closely aligned with Kaizer Chiefs’ leadership for years, having previously served as Managing Director and now maintaining a presence on the board.

 This anticipated move forms part of a wider restructuring strategy focused on clearly separating football operations from the commercial side of the club.